ewha-mmai/referee/README.md

 ```

 ### Dataset
-For training and evaluation, the dataset should be prepared following the detailed format explained in [`pretrained/README.md`](./pretrained/README.md).
+For training and evaluation, the dataset should be prepared following the specified format.
+An example dataset structure is provided in the [`data/`](./data).

+### Pretrained Checkpoints

+This project requires pretrained checkpoints to run training, evaluation, or fine-tuning.

+- **Training from Scratch**
+  To train the model from scratch, download the Synchformer checkpoint trained on **LRS3** from the [link](https://github.com/v-iashin/Synchformer) and place it in the `pretrained/` directory.

+- **Evaluation or Fine-tuning Referee**
+  To evaluate or fine-tune **Referee**, download the provided checkpoint from the link below and put it into the `pretrained/` directory:
+(link)

 ## Train
 To train Referee, you can use the provided `train.sh`.
 Some training-specific settings, such as the number of epochs, starting epoch, and training dataset, are set directly in `train.sh`.